Secure Your Business. Try Electric For Free.

 How Often Should You Power Cycle Your Router?

-There is no perfect answer to this question.
+There is no perfect answer when it comes to how often you should restart your router and modem.
 It’s generally a good rule of thumb to reboot the main router and modem every couple of months.
 As mentioned previously, a router reboot can fix your connectivity issues— from having no connectivity at all to getting bogged down by a slow connection.

-What to Do if Router & Modem Problems Persist
+What to Do if Rebooting Your Router & Modem Doesn’t Work

 Even if you recently bought your router, that does not necessarily mean the router is using the latest technology to achieve better speeds or the latest available firmware updates.
-A modern modem or router will offer you better technologies so you can feel more confident in your internet connection and concentrate on surfing the net.
+A modern modem or router will offer you better bandwidth so you can feel more confident in your internet connection.

 Power cycling your router and modem is a no-brainer solution that rarely needs to involve an IT professional.
-However, if your connection issues can’t be resolved by simply turning it off and on again, it may be time to call in the professionals.
-When your company partners with Electric, our team of IT experts can diagnose your connectivity issue and troubleshoot it for you.
+However, if your connection issues can’t be resolved by simply turning your device off and on again, it may be time for a replacement.

 Contact Us